 A second Audley End visit in June 2023, with my wife Shelly Maycock, through the support of the de Vere Society and with the generous assistance of Dorna Bewley, gave us a second opportunity to record critical evidence and become better acquainted with the relevant fact patterns of the Audley End Annotations.

-We found three distinctive annotators, only one — the one in question, known as the Audley End Unknown, and two others, evidently being Sir Henry Neville and Sir Henry Savile.
+We found three distinctive annotators, the one in question, known as the Audley End Unknown, and two others, evidently being Sir Henry Neville and Sir Henry Savile.
 Of these annotators, the Audley End Unknown and Savile annotated by far the most, sometimes in the same books and sometimes in different books.
 The Neville hand was only found in one book, a copy of Thucydides History of the Peloponnesian Wars.

 Of the six books containing the Audley End Unknown Hand, by far the most consequential, is the 1551 copy of Cassius Dio’s History of Rome, which is bound up with the 1548 first edition of Appian’s history of Rome.
 It is for this reason that Casson and Rubinstein confusedly refer to the “Dionysius section of Appian,” which is not a thing.
 The mistake is understandable, though, on account of the Cassius Dio volume being bound up with the Appian in a single book with a 19th century label that only references the Appian (Figure 1).